unpoly/unpoly3-slides/index.md

 Detect failure when server sends incorrect HTTP status
 ======================================================

-Unpoly can render different content for [failed responses](https://unpoly.com/server-errors).\
+Unpoly can update different targets for [failed responses](https://unpoly.com/server-errors).\
 E.g. a successful form submission should the main element when successful.\
 When there are validation errors we want to re-render the form instead.